atomicscale/youtube-dl/ESOF-Docs/ENTREGA3.md

 ##Introduction to Software Architecture and the 4+1 Architectural View Model
+  In this report we continue our review of this project's software architecture, taking a look at the design choices the developers took overtime and hopefully getting a better understanding of how they influenced the project either in a positive or negative way.
 ##Logical View

   To keep the structure simple, **Youtube-dl** has separate folders for the different kind of packages.
 Within the repository there is a folder called youtube_dl which contains all of the source-code.
 Within that folder there are subfolders called **downloader**, **extractor** and **postprocessor**.